icann/resolver-testbed/setup-and-running.md

 The steps can be summarized as:

+1. Install and configure VirtualBox and get the testbed software
-0. Build the base VM image in VirtualBox
+0. Build and configure the base VM images in VirtualBox
-0. Clone this VM for other VMs in the testbed
-0. Do initial setup from the control host
-0. Push configurations out to the VMs
 0. Run tests

-The last two steps can be repeated as the configurations change for different testing.

-## Create the host mangement network _vboxnet0_
+## Install VirtualBox

+VirtualBox can be downloaded from `https://www.virtualbox.org/wiki/Downloads`.

 In the Virtualbox _Host Network Manager_ create a new management network called _vboxnet0_.
 It should use the network 192.168.56/24 and have DHCP enabled.